 Generative Learning and Research Phase

-Upon completion of specialization and core learning experiences, you are permitted to take the comprehensive exams, which demonstrate the capacity to integrate and apply across the content of the program.
-When the exams are completed, you will begin the process, under the continued direction of your mentor team, of creating a full-length disseminable dissertation or, with approval, a related artifact that accomplishes the same learning objectives.
+Upon completion of core learning experiences and self-paced special inquiry, you will take a comprehensive exam to demonstrate the capacity to integrate and apply across the content of the program.
+Following your comprehensive exam, you will begin the process, under the continued direction of your mentor team, of creating a full-length disseminable dissertation or, with approval, a related artifact that accomplishes the same learning objectives.

 Program Completion Phase